akifkomurcu/Graduate-blog-system/README.md

 # Graduate-blog-system
-This is a graduate blog system written with blazor.
+This is a graduate blog system

 My project is based on alumni helping students.